 [///Editor’s note: Proposal to require that GSM and other “non-UMTS Chip” antenna carriers are already resampled to some integer divisible UMTS Chip rate within CPRI traffic before the mapper is applied.]

 This subclause defines a structure-aware CPRI to RoE mapper that looks into the CPRI frame and is able to further divide its content into different components.
 The mapper packetizes a number of CPRI Basic Frames worth of I/Q samples/AxC Containers for one AxC into a RoE data packet payload.
+The mapper is equivalent to CPRI mapping method #3 without stuffing samples.

-This mapper shall remove the 8B/10B line coding used by CPRI for line rate options 1 to 7.
+The mapper shall remove the 8B/10B line coding used by CPRI for line rate options 1 to 7.
 The mapper shall be aware of the start of the radio frame.
 In the context of this mapper and CPRI v6.1 specification the radio frame is the 10ms frame number, which for UTRA-FDD would be aligned with NodeB Frame Number (BFN).

-The RoE header sequence numbers are used i.e. T-flag shall be set to zero (0) for both RoE data and control packets.

 [///Editor’s note: This is rather under specified and assumes that everything complies to some integer fraction of UMTS Chip rate.]

 The mapper extracts/stores CPRI11.lenBasicFrame octets from/to the CPRI stream i.e. an individual CPRI Basic Frame (BF).
-The mapper buffers CPRI11.numBasicFramesForRoEPacket worth of CPRI BFs and then stored/extracted individual AxC containers to/from one or more RoE packets.
-If CPRI11.numBasicFramesForRoEPacket>1 then the mapper shall ensure the BF that starts the 10ms radio frame is the first BF in the RoE packet payload.
-For each RoE packet that starts the 10ms radio frame the RoE header S=1.
-Otherwise the S=0.
+The mapper buffers CPRI11.numBasicFramesForRoEPacket worth of CPRI BFs and then stores/extracts individual AxC containers to/from one or more RoE packets.

-The below RoE configuration parameter example is for CPRI line rate option 3 (assuming 20MHz LTE and 2x2 MIMO) and CPRI mapping method 1 without any stuffing bits.
-The AxC0 has flow_is 1 and the AxC1 has flow_is 2 i.e., there will be two RoE data packet flows.
-The I/Q sample size is 15 bits per component.The AxC Container Block contains 256 BFs.
+The below RoE configuration parameter example is for CPRI line rate option 3 (assuming 20MHz LTE and 2x2 MIMO) and CPRI mapping method 3 without any stuffing samples.
+The CPRI AxC Group size is 2 (i.e., NA=2) and the AxC Container Block contains 16 samples (i.e., NC=NA*8) The AxC Group AxC0 will have flow_id 1 and the AxC1 will have flow_id 2 i.e., there will be two RoE data packet flows.
+The I/Q sample size is 15 bits per component.
 One RoE data packet will contain 64 I/Q samples i.e. 8 BFs worth of samples.

 The RoE configuration parameters shall be set as follows:

-RoE.numSegments=CPRI11.numBasicFramesForRoEPacket=8

-RoE.segment.lenSkip=0

-RoE.segment.lenSegment=32

-RoE.segment.flow_ids=1,2

-RoE.numContainer=16

-RoE.container[0,2,4,6,8,10,12,14].lenSkip=0

-RoE.container[0,2,4,6,8,10,12,14].lenContainer=30

-RoE.container[0,2,4,6,8,10,12,14].flow_id=1
+CPRI11.numBasicFramesForRoEPacket=8

+RoE.segment.interleave=1

+RoE.
+Segment.num=CPRI11.numBasicFramesForRoEPacket*8

+RoE.segment.lenStuff=0

+RoE.segment.lenSample=15

+RoE.numContainer=17

+RoE.container[0].lenSkip=0

+RoE.container[0].lenContainer=32 // the control word

+RoE.container[0].ctrl=1

+RoE.container[0].flow_id=0

+RoE.container[0].modulo=0

+RoE.container[2,4,6,8,10,12,14,16].lenSkip=0

+RoE.container[2,4,6,8,10,12,14,16].lenContainer=2*RoE.segment.lenSample

+RoE.container[2,4,6,8,10,12,14,16].flow_id=2 // AxC1